-A deserted medieval village, one of the best-preserved examples in England, clearly visible as a complex of grassy humps and bumps.
+Gainsthorpe is one of the best-preserved deserted medieval villages in England, with many of its houses, barns and streets clearly visible as a complex of grassy humps and bumps.
 According to legend, it was a den of thieves demolished by unhappy locals, but the real reason for its abandonment remains uncertain.

 Read more about the history of Gainsthorpe.